Why Trust OMD?

 Part-time programs are geared toward working professionals or those with busy personal lives.
 You take fewer courses each semester, often only one to two.
 This extends the program length but makes the workload more manageable alongside a job.

-A part-time online master’s might take about two to three years to complete, instead of the usual one to two, but the key benefit is flexibility.
+A part-time online master’s might take about 2 to 3 years to complete, instead of the usual one to two, but the key benefit is flexibility.
 You can continue earning an income and apply what you learn in real-time at work.
-Michigan universities often offer the same classes to full-time and part-time students, just over a more dispersed schedule.

 Standardized tests like the GRE or GMAT can pose significant barriers for busy applicants.
 Thankfully, many Michigan online master’s programs waive these exams.
 “No GRE required” means admissions focus on undergraduate GPA, professional experience, essays, and recommendations instead of test scores.